 Of course, you could settle for an API toolkit such as Stoplight for teams and enterprises if you’re looking for an all-round software.
 However, using a specific API might be more economical and aligned with your goals.
 To know which one perfectly addresses your project’s needs, listed below are 5 different types of APIs and how they can affect the developer’s experience and output.

 Web/Network API is an open-source interface, which means anyone can study, fix, and modify the source code to improve its design.
-It’s also a more affordable option, with many open-source products being free or only charging for the setup, support, or hosting of the software.
+It’s also a more affordable option, with many open-source products being free or only charging for the software’s setup, support, or hosting.
 Additionally, it works in a RESTful way, has a lightweight architecture, and is more versatile than other APIs.
 As a result, you can design a program that can be consumed by the following clients:

 - Mobile and Desktop Applications